Please enjoy the following excerpt from Guided by Light: A Small-Town, Second Chance, 20th century mystery romance. Copyright 2021, Sophie Bartow

 “Go away!”
 Terri repeated.
 “I’m trying to work.”

 “I know.”
 He was quiet for several minutes, then she heard him sigh.
-How to interpret the sound though, she wasn’t sure.
-Especially, since she couldn’t see his face.
+It was a sound she couldn’t interpret.
+Especially without seeing his face.

 “I ccccalled you,” Dean told her.
 “You refused to answer.”

 He was right, she internally grumbled.
-There had been several times when she’d heard the phone ringing but hadn’t answered.
+She’d heard the phone ringing several times, but hadn’t answered.
 Somehow, she’d known it was him.

 “Why are you still here?” she finally asked.